-• An entry is added to the job log for each individual job, containing information on the job settings (e.g. simplex or duplex, paper size), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled).
-The information is sent to the HDD via the LCS.
+• An entry is added to the job log stored in the HDD for each individual job performed.
+The entry contains information on the job settings (e.g. simplex or duplex, paper size), completion status (whether completed successfully or not) and user identification (in cases where User Authentication was enabled).
 For more details on job and access logs, please refer to 1.9 Job/Access Logs.